 Click Browse to navigate to a document on your hard drive that you want to translate.

-Choose the language that the document is in — for example, English.
+At the top left of the window in which your document appears, choose the language that the document is already in — for example, English.

 On the right, choose the language you want the document translated into — for example, French.

-The translation appears in a blank browser window (see Figure 2).
+The translation appears in a blank browser window.
 If you hover over each line, you can see the original English text that it was translated from.

-If you think the translation is incorrect, you can contribute your own.
-When you hover over a line of the translation, click the Contribute a Better Translation link.
+If you think the translation is incorrect, you can change it ― just hover your cursor over a line of the translation and click the Contribute a Better Translation link.
 Type your translation into the text box and click Contribute.
 Your translation is submitted to Google Translate.

 To use the translated text, simply copy and paste it from the browser window into a new document.